Matthew Beach

-Matthew Francis Beach (born 22 December 1977 in Guildford, Surrey, Great Britain) is a New Zealand taekwondo practitioner of British origin.
+Matthew Francis Beach (born 22 December 1977) is a New Zealand taekwondo practitioner of British origin.
 Beach qualified for the men's heavyweight division (+80 kg) at the 2008 Summer Olympics in Beijing, after winning the Oceanian Qualification Tournament in Nouméa, New Caledonia.
 He lost the preliminary round of sixteen match to China's Liu Xiaobo, with a score of 1–4.
-Beach currently resides in Bogota, Colombia, where he is employed by the British Embassy as an immigration officer.
+Beach currently resides in Wellington, New Zealand, where he is employed by SBS Wealth Service as the head of Client Care.